Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Rubiaceae >>> Cephalanthus occidentalis

 Sponsored Links:

-RANGE: This shrub is often a denizen of swampy woods edges and so it is surprising to find it growing along washes or riparian habitats in the Sonoran Desert.
+RANGE: This shrub is often a denizen of sunny edges of swampy woods and so it is surprising to find it growing along washes or riparian habitats in the Sonoran Desert.
 For sure, its presence indicates a pretty good water supply that may be below the surface.
 It can be found in wetter canyons of the Superstition Mountains and near Mesquite Wash.
+This plant is classified as an obligate wetland species.
+Canyons where this plant occurs need to be protected as such because wetlands, despite their rarity, are vital to the Sonoran Desert ecosystem.

 FLOWERS: Many small white flowers arranged into a spherical ball or button.
-Highly attractive to butterflies and other insects.
+Each flower has four short petal lobes at the end of a long slender tube.
+Very fragrant and highly attractive to butterflies and other insects, but only those with a long proboscis can access the nectar.

 UNARMED.
 No thorns or spines.